MontageSubs/film-notify-bot/DEPLOYMENT.en.md

      `User-Agent: film_notify_bot/1.8.4 (+https://github.com/MontageSubs/film-notify-bot; GitHub Actions)`
    * On GitHub Actions: includes "GitHub Actions" and repo source.
    * Local/private server: includes OS and version (e.g., `Ubuntu-22.04`, `Darwin-23.0.0`).
-   * Purpose: to help API providers identify traffic and debug issues, and to encourage responsible use of their services.
+   * The purpose is to help API providers identify traffic and debug issues, and to encourage responsible use of their services.

 ---